Merci-chao/userChrome.js/docs/multitabrows/index.md

 My first extension, **Personal Menu**, once reached over **165,000 users** at its peak and was actively maintained for 10 years, and other two of my projects were fortunately [featured by AMO](https://web.archive.org/web/20170901023746/https://addons.mozilla.org/en-uS/firefox/user/mercichao/) (addons.mozilla.org).
 Although these extensions could not survive the Quantum era (Firefox 57+), Some of their functionality continues to live on through `userChrome.js`.
 You can visit [my repository](https://github.com/Merci-chao/userChrome.js) to explore them.

-Now, my focus is on **Multi Tab Rows**, the project I’ve poured hundreds — if not thousands — of hours into.
+Now, my focus is on **Multi Tab Rows**, the project I’ve poured thousands of hours into.
 It will continue evolving as long as Firefox allows.

 ---